MSc Behaviour Analysis and Therapy

 The Cognitive Neuropsychology Suite houses specialist psychology equipment such as eye tracking equipment, EEG (electroencephalogram) and ECG (electrocardiogram) facilities for recording electrical activity in the heart and scalp and a driving simulator.

 The University offers a wide range of psychological services to the general public through our PAWB Wales clinic facility and include play therapy, behaviour analysis, health and sport psychology interventions.

 The program team are comprised of four Board Certified Behaviour Analysts with a range of research and clinical interests.
 They are experienced teachers, researchers, and clinicians with over 30 years of combined experience in the field.

-Applicants typically will have a minimum of a 2:1 Honours degree in Psychology, Education, Youth Work, or a related subject (e.g., Social Work).
+Applicants typically will have a minimum of a 2:1 Honours degree in Psychology or Education, or a related subject (e.g., Social Work, Nursing).
 Lower degree classifications (and other subject areas) may be considered for applicants with substantial experience in behaviour analysis.
-Equivalent international qualifications will be considered and the English Language requirement is an IELTS score of 6.5 or above.
-Exceptional students without a full Honours degree may be considered if they have substantial relevant professional experience.
-Enhanced DBS check is also required.

 Full-time fees are per year.
 Part-time fees are per 20 credits.
 Once enrolled, the fee will remain at the same rate throughout the duration of your study on this course.

 Full-time International: £14700

 Part-time UK: £1030 per 20 credits

 August 2023 - July 2024 Fees